naqslab/naqslab_devices/doc/doc_build.rst

 ------------------

 In order to build the documentation from scratch, a functioning ``labscript`` environment is needed with sphinx also installed.
-Because sphinx require a large amount of dependencies, it is recommended to copy your local ``labscript`` environment then install and use sphinx from there.
+Because sphinx requires a large amount of dependencies, it is recommended to copy your local ``labscript`` environment then install and use sphinx from there.